AlextheYounga/us-federal-code/usc/title-5-government-organization-and-employees/appendix.md

 Any such application shall be made available to the public throughout the period during which the report is made available to the public.

-(3)(A) This section does not require the immediate and unconditional availability of reports filed by an individual described in section 109(8) or 109(10) of this Act if a finding is made by the Judicial Conference, in consultation with United States Marshals Service, that revealing personal and sensitive information could endanger that individual or a family member of that individual.
+(3)(A) This section does not require the immediate and unconditional availability of reports filed by an individual who is a judicial officer or a judicial employee if a finding is made by the Judicial Conference, in consultation with United States Marshals Service, that revealing personal and sensitive information could endanger that individual or a family member of that individual.

 (B) A report may be redacted pursuant to this paragraph only—